 No additional treatment

+Baricitinib [adults, and children with COVID-19 pneumonia aged ≥2 years only, UK only] 4 mg once daily by mouth or nasogastric tube for 10 days in total.f

+Infliximab [adults ex-UK only] 5 mg/kg in 250 mL 0.9% sodium chloride by intravenous infusion over 2 hours given once as soon as possible after randomisation

-Baricitinib 4 mg once daily by mouth or nasogastric tube for 10 days in total.cThe randomisation program will allocate patients in a ratio of 1:1 between the arms being evaluated in part D of the main randomisation.
+The randomisation program will allocate patients in a ratio of 1:1 between the arms being evaluated in part D of the main randomisation.

+Main randomisation part E [adults with hypoxia ex-UK only]:

+Adult patients enrolled in the RECOVERY trial and with clinical evidence of hypoxia (i.e. receiving oxygen or with oxygen saturations <92% on room air) may be randomised to one of the arms listed below.

+No additional treatmentb

+High-dose corticosteroids: dexamethasone 20 mg (base) once daily by mouth, nasogastric tube or intravenous infusion for 5 days follow by dexamethasone 10 mg (base) once daily by mouth, nasogastric tube or intravenous infusion for 5 days.

+The randomisation program will allocate patients in a ratio of 1:1 between the arms being evaluated in part E of the main randomisation.

 Second randomisation for children with progressive PIMS-TS

 Children (≥1 year old) enrolled in the RECOVERY trial and with clinical evidence of a hyper-inflammatory state may be considered for a second randomisation if they meet the following criteria: